munificent/craftinginterpreters/book/statements-and-state.md

 all of the complexity of lexical scoping, we'll start off with the easiest kind of variables -- <span name="globals">globals</span>.
 We need two new constructs.

-1. A **variable declaration** statement brings a new variable into the world:
+1. A **variable declaration** statement brings a new variable into the world.

     ```lox
     var beverage = "espresso";